w3c/wot-usecases/USE-CASES/oauth.md

 <Provide links to relevant standards that are relevant for this use case>

 ### Comments:
-Notice that the OAuth 2.0 protocol is not an authentication protocol, however [OpenID](https://openid.net/connect/) defines an authentication layer on top of oAuth.
+Notice that the OAuth 2.0 protocol is not an authentication protocol, however [OpenID](https://openid.net/connect/) defines an authentication layer on top of OAuth 2.0.